quarkiverse/quarkus-openfga-client/README.md

 #### DevServices

 The extension supports Quarkus's DevServices and will start and configure a local OpenFGA in `dev` and `test` if no `url` configuration property is provided.
-Additionally it will create automatically create and configure an authorization store in the server.
+Additionally it will automatically create and configure an authorization store in the server.

 In addition to starting and creating an authorization store, an authorization model can be initialized in the store